-Except where the law, the Articles or the Organisational Regulations of the Company provide otherwise, the Board has delegated the entire management of the Company to the Senior Executive Committee.
-The exact scope of the Senior Executive Committee's powers is outlined in Section 3.2 of the Organisational Regulations of the Company, which can be consulted here: https://www.richemont.com/media/xzudj4ou/20210318_companyregulations.pdf
+Except where the law, the Articles or the Organisational Regulations of the Company provide otherwise, the Board has delegated the entire management of the Company to the SEC.
+The exact scope of the SEC's powers is outlined in Section 3.2 of the Organisational Regulations of the Company, which can be consulted here:

+www.richemont.com/media/be4nsorn/20210318_organisational_r egulations.pdf

-The Senior Executive Committee during the year under review comprised: Mr Jérôme Lambert, the Chief Executive Officer; Mr Burkhart Grund, the Chief Finance Officer; Mr Nicolas Bos, Chief Executive Officer of Van Cleef & Arpels; Mr Cyrille Vigneron, Chief Executive Officer of Cartier; Mr Frank Vivier, the Chief Transformation Officer; until 12 June 2020, Ms Sophie Guieysse, the Group Human Resources Director; Mr Emmanuel Perrin, the Head of Specialist Watchmakers Distribution; and from 1 September 2020, Mr Philippe Fortunato, the Chief Executive Officer of Fashion & Accessories Maisons.
-Their biographical details and other activities may be found on: www.richemont.com/senior-executive-committee
+The SEC comprised from 1 April 2021 until 8 September 2021: Mr Jérôme Lambert, the Chief Executive Officer[.]
+Mr Burkhart Grund, the Chief Finance Officer; Mr Nicolas Bos, Chief Executive Officer of Van Cleef & Arpels; Mr Cyrille Vigneron, Chief Executive Officer of Cartier; Mr Frank Vivier, the Chief Transformation Officer: Mr Emmanuel Perrin, the Head of Specialist Watchmakers Distribution; and Mr Philippe Fortunato, the Chief Executive Officer of Fashion & Accessories Maisons.